philite/Convolutional-Neural-Networks-HAM10000-Classifications/README.md

 NOTE: messy, unstructured notebooks

-NOTE2: This git is also uploaded at [Naiiytom's Seminar CNN git](https://github.com/naiiytom/seminar_cnn)
+NOTE2: These notebooks are also uploaded at [Naiiytom's Seminar CNN git](https://github.com/naiiytom/seminar_cnn)

 Python notebooks for CNN classifiers in Tensorflow for melanoma and non-melanoma classification.